Development of COVID-19 Booster Vaccine Policy by Microsimulation and Q-learning: Discussion and Conclusion

 Our framework offers several advantages.
 First, the RNN-generated simulated data enables continuous exploration of potential policies without ethical concerns.
 This allows us to conduct extensive policy evaluations without requiring real-world interventions, avoiding the risks of harmful or suboptimal decisions.
 Second, by employing tabular Q-learning, we provide an interpretable and clear policy table, allowing policymakers to easily understand and implement optimal vaccination strategies.
-While Deep Q-learning has been widely applied in healthcare for its flexibility in large state spaces, it suffers from convergence difficulties and stability issues in our applications (see Supplemetary Materials S2).
+While Deep Q-learning has been widely applied in healthcare for its flexibility in large and continuous state spaces, it suffers from convergence difficulties and stability issues in our applications.
 This instability highlights the value of tabular Q-learning, which, while simpler, offers more reliable and interpretable outcomes for public health problems where states and actions are discrete.

 This research demonstrates the effectiveness of RL in public health policy development and presents a scalable solution for future pandemics or vaccine rollouts.
-While our application focused on COVID-19 booster policies, the framework can be generalized to the development and improvement of other public health decisions.
+Although we focus on COVID-19 booster policymaking as a case study, our approach is broadly applicable to problems requiring decision-making for different populations.
+Beyond vaccines for future pandemics and other public health interventions (e.g., smoking cessation strategies), a further example is cancer screening, where recommendations vary according to factors such as individual risk status, age, and family history \citep{ACS2023}.